This Is Our Story

 True Narratives

-The inclusion of narratives about the first steps out of depression is not meant as an affront to depression sufferers or as a suggestion that such a person needs only to "pick up his bed and walk."
+A depressed person may not be able to "pick up his bed and walk".
+Nevertheless, stepping out of depression is an important goal, and an aspect of therapy.
 Like all the stories on this forum, the stories of people who have overcome depression offer an important lesson for everyone.

 • Wendy Aron, Hide and Seek: How I Laughed at Depression, Conquered My Fears and Found Happiness (Kunati, 2008).